Sarptra/discord-webhook/README.md

-Thats for discord webhook messaging
+# Thats for discord webhook messaging
 You can copy and, you can use it free no credits needed
+#Just html lol.